celtic426/blog/_posts/2018-10-22-chrome-extensions.md

 ## Conclusion

-I hope you found an extension that will improve your workflow.
-Please let me know what your favorite Chrome extensions are.
+I hope some of these will help you.
+If you have any favorite extensions, let me know and I can add to the list.